GuardianAngel-YUHackathon/demo/README.txt

 Template from HTML5UP customized to our group's needs below is the readme from original

+This is a project for the Yeshiva University Hackathon

 ==================
 Identity by HTML5 UP
 html5up.net | @ajlkn